Digital humanities: Issues of access

 Practitioners in digital humanities are also failing to meet the needs of users with disabilities.
 George H. Williams argues that universal design is imperative for practitioners to increase usability because "many of the otherwise most valuable digital resources are useless for people who are—for example—deaf or hard of hearing, as well as for people who are blind, have low vision, or have difficulty distinguishing particular colors."
-In order to provide accessibility successfully, and productive universal design, it is important to understand why and how users with disabilities are using the digital resources while remembering that all users approach their informational needs differently.
+To provide accessibility successfully, and productive universal design, it is important to understand why and how users with disabilities are using the digital resources while remembering that all users approach their informational needs differently.

 Cultural criticism

-Digital humanities have been criticized for not only ignoring traditional questions of lineage and history in the humanities, but lacking the fundamental cultural criticism that defines the humanities.
-However, it remains to be seen whether or not the humanities have to be tied to cultural criticism, per se, in order to be the humanities.
-The sciences might imagine the Digital Humanities as a welcome improvement over the non-quantitative methods of the humanities and social sciences.
+Digital humanities have been criticized not only for ignoring traditional questions of lineage and history, but also for lacking the fundamental cultural criticism that defines the humanities.
+However, it remains to be seen whether the humanities must be tied to cultural criticism per se to be the humanities.
+Scientific fields that rely on quantitative research methods might imagine the Digital Humanities as a welcome improvement over the largely qualitative methods of other branches of the humanities and social sciences.

 Difficulty of evaluation

-As the field matures, there has been a recognition that the standard model of academic peer-review of work may not be adequate for digital humanities projects, which often involve website components, databases, and other non-print objects.
-Evaluation of quality and impact thus require a combination of old and new methods of peer review.
+As the field matures, there is recognition that the standard model of academic peer review may not be adequate for digital humanities projects, which often involve website components, databases, and other non-print objects.
+Evaluation of quality and impact thus requires a combination of old and new peer-review methods.
 One response has been the creation of the DHCommons Journal.
-This accepts non-traditional submissions, especially mid-stage digital projects, and provides an innovative model of peer review more suited for the multimedia, transdisciplinary, and milestone-driven nature of Digital Humanities projects.
+This accepts non-traditional submissions, especially mid-stage digital projects, and provides an innovative peer-review model better suited to the multimedia, transdisciplinary, and milestone-driven nature of Digital Humanities projects.
 Other professional humanities organizations, such as the American Historical Association and the Modern Language Association, have developed guidelines for evaluating academic digital scholarship.

 Lack of focus on pedagogy

-The 2012 edition of Debates in the Digital Humanities recognized the fact that pedagogy was the "neglected 'stepchild' of DH" and included an entire section on teaching the digital humanities.
+The 2012 edition of Debates in the Digital Humanities acknowledged that pedagogy was the "neglected 'stepchild' of DH" and included an entire section on teaching the digital humanities.
 Part of the reason is that grants in the humanities are geared more toward research with quantifiable results rather than teaching innovations, which are harder to measure.
 In recognition of a need for more scholarship on the area of teaching, the edited volume Digital Humanities Pedagogy was published and offered case studies and strategies to address how to teach digital humanities methods in various disciplines.